|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

-The certificate program includes one required course and three electives.
+The certificate program includes one required course and three electives for a total of 12 credits.
 Courses will be offered annually:

-- EDT 520: Methods of Teaching with Computer Technology 3 cr.
+- EDT 520: Methods of Teaching with Computer Technology (3 credits)

 - EDT 528: Designing Networks to Optimize Learning